grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 ![grafana alerts from flux queries](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-10.png)

 Now let's adjust our query to calculate daily usage.
-With many datasources, this can be a rahter complex operation.
+With many datasources, this can be a rather complex operation.
 But with Flux, by simply changing the aggregateWindow function parameters, we can calculate the daily usage over the same 7-day period:

 ```flux
 from(bucket: "RetroEncabulator")